1937 tour of Germany by the Duke and Duchess of Windsor: Announcement

-Powell suggests that Windsor found the German government's response to be sufficiently sympathetic to proceed without delay.
+Powell suggests that Edward found the German government's response to be sufficiently sympathetic to proceed without delay.
 In late September, he received a personal invitation from Dr Robert Ley, the head of the German Labour Front (GLF).
-Windsor first indicated that he intended to accept in a letter to the British chargé d'affaires in Berlin, George Ogilvie-Forbes, on 20 September.
+Edward first indicated that he intended to accept in a letter to the British chargé d'affaires in Berlin, George Ogilvie-Forbes, on 20 September.
 A public announcement followed two weeks later.
 A telegram to the Foreign Office stated:

-The historian Jonathan Petropoulos suggests that the British government knew that it could not prevent what was officially a visit by a private individual.
+Historian Jonathan Petropoulos suggests that the British government knew that it could not prevent what was officially a visit by a private individual.
 In private, the news angered both Downing Street and Buckingham Palace.
 The Permanent Under-Secretary at the Foreign Office, Robert Vansittart, wrote to the King's Private Secretary, Alec Hardinge, to condemn the tour.
 Hardinge agreed and described it as a "private stunt for publicity purposes".
-He also reasoned that the premise of the tour was flawed: neither the Duke nor his visit, he said, could "obviously... bring any benefit to the workers themselves".
+He also reasoned that the premise of the tour was flawed: neither the Duke nor his visit, he said, could "obviously ... bring any benefit to the workers themselves".
 Ley proposed to hold Nazi rallies at each stop on the Windsors' tour, but the Duke had vetoed it on the grounds that it constituted anti-British propaganda.

 11–23 October 1937

-The historian Andrew Roberts suggests that the German government believed that Windsor had been forced to abdicate as a result of his pro-German views, which encouraged them to "lay out the red carpet" for him.
+Historian Andrew Roberts suggests that the German government believed that Edward had been forced to abdicate as a result of his pro-German views, which encouraged them to "lay out the red carpet" for him.
 On 10 October, the Duke's cousin, the Duke of Saxe-Coburg and Gotha, wrote to him, "dear David!
-I hear that you are coming to Germany...
+I hear that you are coming to Germany ...
 I naturally would be delighted if you could take this opportunity to see me; perhaps I could introduce you to a couple of interesting personalities whom you otherwise wouldn't meet".
-Hitler and von Ribbentrop planned that although the tour was a private rather than state visit, the Windsors, particularly the Duchess, would effectively undertake a royal progress.
+Hitler and Ribbentrop planned that although the tour was a private rather than state visit, the Windsors, particularly the Duchess, would effectively undertake a royal progress.
 That was first demonstrated on their arrival, early Monday morning, at Berlin's Friedrichstraße station on 11 October.
-The scholar Susanna de Vries describes how the Duchess "covered in jewels... did her best to look suitably royal", dressed in royal blue.
+Scholar Susanna de Vries describes how the Duchess "covered in jewels ... did her best to look suitably royal", dressed in royal blue.
 They were greeted by Ley, who kissed her hand and called her "Your Highness".
-With Ley was a welcoming delegation including von Ribbentrop and the Gauleiter of Berlin, Artur Görlitzer.
+With Ley was a welcoming delegation including Ribbentrop and the deputy to the Gauleiter of Berlin, Artur Görlitzer.
 Also waiting was the British Embassy's Third Secretary to present a letter informing the Duke that the Embassy would not be available to assist him or his wife formally in the course of their visit.
 Ogilvie-Forbes later visited the Duke in his hotel to pay the personal respects that he had been unable to pay him in public.